Nitrokey/nitrokey-documentation/nethsm/administration.rst

    .. tab:: REST API
       Information about the `/config/unattended-boot` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/GET_config-unattended-boot>`__.

 The boot mode can be changed as follows.
+At next boot, the NetHSM will behave accordingly.

 .. tabs::
    .. tab:: nitropy